SmarterApp/AP_IMRT/deploy/Deployment.AWS.md

     kubectl apply -f iss.yml
     </pre>
 * Verify that you see logs from both applications in the graylog web interface

+#### Create the IAT System Hook

+In order to receive notifications that projects have been added to the Item Bank in GitLab, a system hook must be installed.

+* Login to the GitLab instance associated with your deployment, for example https://gitlab-dev.smarterbalanced.org/.
+You must have enough permissions to create a system hook.
+* Select "Admin area" by clicking on the small wrench icon on the top right.
+* Select "System Hooks" from the set of tabs across the top of the Admin  Area
+* Enter the URL for the IIS interface, for example http://iis-awsdev.sbtds.org/systemHook
+* Make sure Push events and Enable SSL verification are selected
+* Click on Add system hook.
+You will see the hook listed at the bottom of the screen.
+You can select Test hook, and you should see something in the IIS logs, though it may result in an error or exception.
+This is just to test connectivity.

 ### Updating Applications
    * Updating applications is done via kubectrl, which requires that kubectrl is first configured to point to the cluster in question: <pre>kops export kubecfg --state s3://kops-imrt-dev-state-store --name dev.imrt.k8s.local</pre>
 #### Updating Docker Image Version